Gravitational Lensing in the Charged NUT-de Sitter Spacetime: GRAVITATIONAL LENSING

-\subsection{The Lens Equation}
+\subsection{The lens equation}

 We now move on to define the lens map.
 The most general version of a general relativistic lens map was first introduced by Frittelli and Newman \cite{Frittelli1999} and later adapted to spherically symmetric spacetimes by Perlick \cite{Perlick2004a}.
 Only recently the approach of Perlick was adapted to axisymmetric spacetimes in Frost and Perlick \cite{Frost2021a} and Frost \cite{Frost2021b}.
-We now apply their approach to the charged NUT-de Sitter metrics.
-For this purpose we proceed as follows.\\ We first distribute light sources on a two sphere $S_{L}^2$ at the radius coordinate $r_{L}$.
+We now apply their approach to the charged NUT--de Sitter metrics.
+For this purpose we proceed as follows.\\ We first distribute light sources on a two-sphere $S_{L}^2$ at the radius coordinate $r_{L}$.
 We place the stationary observer with coordinates $(x_{O}^{\mu})$ at a radius coordinate $r_{\mathrm{ph}}<r_{O}<r_{L}(<r_{\mathrm{C}+})$ and construct its past light cone.
 We follow all lightlike geodesics on this cone back into the past.
-Some of these geodesics will intersect with the two sphere $S_{L}^{2}$ while others will intersect with the outer black hole horizon $r_{\mathrm{H},\mathrm{o}}$ and end up in the black hole.
-The geodesics that intersect with the two sphere $S_{L}^{2}$ now constitute a map from the celestial coordinates $\Sigma$ and $\Psi$ on the celestial sphere of the observer to the angular coordinates $\vartheta_{L}(\Sigma,\Psi)$ and $\varphi_{L}(\Sigma,\Psi)$ on the two sphere of light sources $S_{L}^2$
+Some of these geodesics will intersect with the two-sphere $S_{L}^{2}$ while others will intersect with the outer black hole horizon $r_{\mathrm{H},\mathrm{o}}$ and end up in the black hole.
+The geodesics that intersect with the two-sphere $S_{L}^{2}$ now constitute a map from the celestial coordinates $\Sigma$ and $\Psi$ on the celestial sphere of the observer to the angular coordinates $\vartheta_{L}(\Sigma,\Psi)$ and $\varphi_{L}(\Sigma,\Psi)$ on the two-sphere of light sources $S_{L}^2$: